Brainiac364/Arduino-Minecraft-Monitor/README.md

 A Simple Arduino library to get the status of a Minecraft Server (players count, player names etc)

-Designed to work with either the Arduino Ethernet Shield or ESP8266 boards
+Designed to work with the Arduino Ethernet Shield

 ## Features